This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 However, if the product has monthly sales of 500,000 yen,

-The important thing is to "make people proud of their noble reasons."
+The important thing is to be proud of your noble cause.

 The moment foreigners become convinced that "it's expensive but worth it,"